webix-hub/docs/data/datatable/styling.md

 ###Applying cssFormat method

 Generally, to apply some style to specific cells in a column, you should use the **cssFormat** attribute inside the [columns](api/ui.datatable_columns_config.md) parameter.
-The attribute sets a function that will define how cells of the column must be coloured.
+The attribute sets a function that will define how cells of the column must be colored.
 The function takes the following parameters:

 - **cell value** (compulsory) - current cell value;
 - **row item object** - all values for the current row;